mbarde/volto-fullcalendar-block/README.md

 To do so, you need to provide a function that returns the date, title, and URLs to show for your content type.

-You need to register that function in the block config in your addon this way:
+You need to register that function in the block configuration in your add-on this way:

 ```js